Sohlar/plogame/README.md

 `docker run -it -v ./models:/app/models plo /bin/bash`

+### Building/Running the Poker Game for Development work

+You can sample the game from the command line interface using the following command:

+`./build_game.sh`

+`docker run -it -v ./models:/app/models -v ./game/Backend:/app plo /bin/bash`

+If you have docker-compose-v2 on your linux machine this is setup to bind the volumes for you

+`docker compose up -d`

+`docker exec -it plo /bin/bash`

 ## Project Structure

 - `./ai`: Command line interface for sampling the Poker game and training the models.